-Cost of production refers to the total cost incurred by a business to produce a specific quantity of a product or offer a service.
+Average cost of production refers to the per-unit cost incurred by a business to produce a product or offer a service.
 Production costs may include things such as labor, raw materials, or consumable supplies.
 In economics, the cost of production is defined as the expenditures incurred to obtain the factors of production such as labor, land, and capital, that are needed in the production process of a product.

 For example, the production costs for a motor vehicle tire may include expenses such as rubber, labor needed to produce the product, and various manufacturing supplies.
 In the service industry, the costs of production may entail the material costs of delivering the service, as well as the labor costs paid to employees tasked with providing the service.

 There are various types of costs of production that businesses may incur in the course of manufacturing a product or offering a service.
 They include the following:

 Fixed costs are expenses that do not change with the amount of output produced.
 This means that the costs remain unchanged even when there is zero production or when the business has reached its maximum production capacity.
 For example, a restaurant business must pay its monthly, quarterly, or yearly rent regardless of the number of customers it serves.
 Other examples of fixed costs include salaries and equipment leases.

 Fixed costs tend to be time-limited, and they are only fixed in relation to the production for a certain period.
 In the long term, the costs of producing a product are variable and will change from one period to another.